 The Digital Signage Awards are international business awards.
 The organizers have the competition open to the whole digital signage industry, but any website or submitted material that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts advertising, promotion or Internet rules (such as spamming) will be disqualified.
 If an entry is disqualified for any reason the entry fees will not be refunded.

 Time pressures for preparing good entries can be tough.
-If you need a helping hand writing your awards submissions contact Boost Marketing.
-They are experts in preparing awards submissions and act completely independently of any awards scheme.
-There is no financial relationship between the Digital Signage Awards and Boost Marketing:
+If you need a helping hand writing your awards submissions contact Boost Awards.
+They are the first and largest experts in preparing awards submissions and act completely independently of any awards scheme.
+There is no financial relationship between the Digital Signage Awards and Boost Awards and they operate worldwide: